 A steep but short approach to Sunfish Pond via Garvey Springs, then expansive views along the Appalachian Trail at Raccoon Ridge.

-11.8-miles, with notes for shorter versions.
+11.8 or 6.6 or 3.0 miles.
+Versions noted in the description below.
 Rocky trail surface.
 Garvey Springs is steep; AT is mostly level until approaching Coppermines if you do the long loop.

 - 3 miles: to Sunfish Pond via Garvey Springs out-and-back.

 - 6.6 miles: to Raccoon Ridge viewpoint out-and-back.